 If you saw my post on the Makeup Revolution Fast Base Foundation Sticks, you’ll know I wasn’t blown away by them unfortunately as I found them to be too greasy and slimey on the skin.
 The palest foundation shade within the Revolution brands is F1 which isn’t pale enough but I understand the paler shades of the Makeup Revolution Conceal and Define Concealer will be coming in the foundation ranges very soon.
-After my disappointment with the Fast Base Foundation and not being wowed by the concealer, I wasn’t sure I should try any of the other Revolution foundations but curiosity got the better of me when the Revolution Pro range launched and I bought the Full Coverage Concealer (which I hate and will explain in a future post) and the Revolution Pro Foundation Drops £7.
+After my disappointment with the Fast Base Foundation and not being wowed by the concealer, I wasn’t sure I should try any of the other Revolution foundations but curiosity got the better of me when the Revolution Pro range launched and I bought the Full Coverage Concealer (which I hate) and the Revolution Pro Foundation Drops £7.

 The shade of my bottle is F1 which is actually a different colour to the F1 of Fast Base.
 F1 in the Fast Base is more yellow/beige whereas F1 in the Foundation Drops is slightly lighter in tone and is more orange.
 I wish the shades were consistent across the different formulas but it’s something to consider if you’re buying online as the shades are really quite different, but nothing some lightening drops won’t resolve.